 Preheat oven to 350ºF.
 In a large bowl, mix the 3 eggs, orange zest, sugar and oil together.
 In a separate bowl or on a large sheet of wax paper, combine all the dry ingredients.
 Then slowly add them to the egg and sugar mixture.
 Mix until it stiffens into a firm dough.
 Add the cranberries and pumpkin seeds.
 Form into two loaves 1 ½ inch thick loaves and place on a greased or parchment lined cookie sheet.
 Bake for 25 minutes or until golden brown.
 Remove from the oven and remove from the cookie sheet to cool for an hour.
 Once the loaves are cool enough to handle, slice into ½ inch thick slices, place onto a greased or parchment lined cookie sheet and back at 325ºF for 8 minutes.
 Turn over and bake for another 5 minutes.

 As I mentioned in a previous post, the thing I look forward to the most during the holidays is baking holiday treats.
 Here are a couple of my favorite cookie recipes, a simple kid friendly sugar cookie and a chocolate variation of the same sugar cookie.
-I’ve made a video to show you just how easy it is to prepare the sugar cookies.
 I’ve also included, my recipe for icing as well as some pictures to show you some examples of different ways you can decorate the cookies.

 Chocolate Sugar Cookies